 Princess Sofia of Drachenheim is sick of being used for her older sister’s political gains.
 At twelve years old, she’s already been a hostage to invading dragons and a promised future fiancé to a wicked fairy.
-Her only comfort lies in writing letters to her pen … Continue reading →
+Her only comfort lies in writing … Continue reading →

 On a morning that begins with a suicide fantasy, Jack Polovsky’s ex-girlfriend calls him from the hospital.
 She’s having their baby and giving him up for adoption.
 This is Jack’s only chance to meet his son and say goodbye.
 At first Jack doesn’t think it matters, but the more he thinks about it, the more realizes he wants to say to his son.
 In a moment part panic, part impulse, and part desperation, he snatches the baby from the hospital and hits the road.
 He grabs the appropriate baby paraphernalia and finds himself on the run from the … Continue reading →

 Wren and her companions live in a beautiful utopian world where pleasure is the highest value.
 Dot has made all creation good and beautiful, and she’s left instructions for how to live.
 When strange flashes of another life begin plaguing Wren, she tries to hold on to Dot’s ways and be happy.
 But as piece after piece of her perfect world begin to crumble, Wren finds it harder and harder to believe.

 At first glance, this is definitely a different book.
 The idea of reading a utopian story really appealed to me, and I think Badger really delivered on … Continue reading →

 The Girl Who Played Chess with an Angel Tessa Apa Big Planet Corporation Published June 8, 2012